Master’s in Strategic Communication

 Mentorship and Culture

 Our focus is on maintaining a program that focuses on a smaller number (approximately 18-25) of in-residence graduate students.
 This means that students work closely with faculty and with each other to develop deeper understanding and stronger competencies in areas that advance their individual professional and intellectual goals.
 While all of our faculty are available to mentor graduate students and to lend their areas of expertise to a student’s development, each works closely with a faculty mentor and support committee to develop their capstone project or thesis.
 Additionally, our students benefit from the advice and experience of the networks of communication professionals and organizations who visit our classes and work with students in our program.
-Students also have access to a dedicated College of Communication Career Advisor to help guide them on next steps after completion of the Master’s degree.
+Students also have access to a dedicated Schieffer College Career Advisor to help guide them on next steps after completion of the Master’s degree.

 Professional Development Opportunities

 TCU’s location in one of the largest media markets in the country opens students to a vast network of local, national, and global companies.
 TCU’s role an important and positive part of the DFW community opens a vast array of opportunities.
 Faculty and staff regularly network with professionals and our strong alumni network.
-Strategic Communication students gain valuable experience from collaboration with brands, agencies, and non-profits in simulated and real-world, client-based communication projects, and through internships, networking, and job opportunities.
+Strategic Communication students gain valuable experience from collaboration with brands, agencies and non-profits in simulated and real-world, client-based communication projects, and through internships, networking and job opportunities.

 Cost